Call Mon-Sun:

 How To Ensure You Taper Off Ativan Safely

-Due to the toxic reactions that frequently occur, work with a trusted physician, and have a set plan to follow.
-Lorazepam must be tapered in a gradual manner.
-Quitting Ativan cold turkey is a bad idea, as the shock to the body will be hard to tolerate, and may leave lingering after-effects for a very long time.
+Due to the toxic reactions that frequently occur, work with a trusted physician familiar with benzo tapering, and have a set plan to follow.
+Lorazepam must be tapered at a very, very gradual rate.
+Quitting Ativan cold turkey places a person at extreme risk as the shock to the body is hard to tolerate, and may leave lingering after-effects for a very, very long time.

-A detox center that is familiar with benzo tapering is the best care option.
-For severe cases such as co-occurring disorders, an inpatient benzo tapering center will help make things more comfortable.
+A treatment center that is familiar with benzodiazepine tapering is the best care option.
+For severe cases such as co-occurring disorders, an inpatient setting will greatly help make things more comfortable.
 If you or a loved one is suffering and needs immediate advice, please call Alternative to Meds now.

 Lorazepam / Ativan Dependency

-The drug’s effects are very calming and pleasurable but tolerance may develop over time.
-Tolerance means benzodiazepines may become less effective over long term use.
+Benzodiazepines cause nearly immediate calming and pleasurable effects.
+However, tolerance may develop very quickly.
+Tolerance means a drug becomes less effective the longer it is used.
+A person may begin to take the drug more frequently, or at a higher dosages to get the same effects as before.
 When a person becomes dependent, they may develop a fear of not having the medication, or on a bad day or flare-up of symptoms, they may tend to take more than their prescribed dosage.3

-If a person has developed Ativan dependency after many years, the process of coming off safely becomes much more subject to difficulties.
-Severe symptoms associated with long-term benzodiazepine use are well-established, both mentally and physically, and research has shown that without proper benzodiazepine discontinuation support and treatment, these symptoms can persist for a very long time.10,11
+Severe symptoms associated with long-term benzodiazepine use are well-established, both mentally and physically.
+Research has shown that without proper benzodiazepine discontinuation support and treatment, these symptoms can persist for a very long time.10,11

 A person going through severe benzo cessation may experience psychotic reactions as well as physically debilitating symptoms and may start to believe they will never recover.
+Too often, an unfamiliar physician may diagnose “relapse” in error, which can lead to further catastrophic outcomes.
+It doesn’t have to be this difficult.
 Get competent help to assist with your Ativan taper.2,7,8

 Treatment Options for Stopping Lorazepam Use